 Drying – also different than the other jackets, a dryer would be recommended for a down jacket.
 Low temperature, of course, and with a couple of tennis balls.
 The tumbling will make the balls disperse and fluff out the down insulation, preventing it from drying bunched together.

-If you don’t have a dryer, then you must do the fluffing yourself.
+If you don’t have a dryer, you must do the fluffing yourself.
 When the jacket is out of the washing machine, try to flatten it out and then slowly undoing any clumps of feathers.
-Hang it to dry and check every couple of hours, undo any clumps and repeat this until it is completely dry.
+Hang it to dry and check every couple of hours, undo any clumps, and repeat this until it is completely dry.

 It sounds tedious but it’s the only way if you want the jacket to maintain the insulation as it should.
 Not just that, but since it is natural down, any wet clumps run the risk of getting mold on them and that’s a safety hazard all on its own.